What Homeowners Need to Know About New HVAC Refrigerant for 2025 header image

 What Homeowners Need to Know About New HVAC Refrigerant for 2025

-Imagine sitting comfortably in your home, unaware of the significant change on the horizon for the HVAC industry.
-This shift is due to federal regulations enacted into law that require HVAC companies to stop manufacturing air conditioning systems that use 410-A refrigerant, also known as R410-A, due to their “high global warming potential (GWP).”
+This shift is due to federal regulations enacted that require HVAC companies to stop manufacturing air conditioning systems that use 410-A refrigerant (also known as R410-A) because of its “high global warming potential (GWP).”

-On January 1, 2025, HVAC manufacturers must only build AC systems that use the new A2L refrigerants, which reportedly have “lower GWP and are more environmentally friendly.”
+On January 1, 2025, HVAC manufacturers must only build new AC systems that use the new A2L refrigerants, which reportedly have “lower GWP and are more environmentally friendly.”

 With the phase-out of older refrigerants, such as R-410A, you’re likely wondering how these changes will affect your home’s air conditioning system and what the future holds for refrigerants like A2L.